ayshiff/my-open-source-journey/docs/presentation.md

 ### What did I learn ?

 For me this step is one of the most important.
-One of the main motivation that drives me to contribute to Open Source is to learn new things.
+One of the main motivation that drives me to contribute to Open Source is to **learn new things**.
 I will therefore share here the things that I was able to learn by making this contribution.